Read This First

 Prompt 1: Why is it so important to develop a proper epistemology early in life?
 How does this affect our mental trajectory?

-The central claim is this: Developing a proper epistemology early in life is crucial for several reasons, affecting our mental trajectory in significant ways.
+In plain terms: Developing a proper epistemology early in life is crucial for several reasons, affecting our mental trajectory in significant ways.

 Establishing a strong epistemological foundation early on provides the groundwork for effective learning and critical thinking.
 It helps individuals discern credible sources, evaluate evidence, and reason logically from a young age.